-The cabbage used in the Thai stir-fried cabbage recipes is typically the green or purple/red round cabbage found in most regular grocery stores.
+The cabbage in Thai stir-fried cabbage recipes is typically the green or purple/red round cabbage in most regular grocery stores.
 Sometimes napa cabbage can be used for this recipe, but it's not recommended as it won't be the same recipe as the cabbage is the main ingredient.

 For this simple dish of cabbage stir fry, cut the hulk of a small purple or white cabbage in halves, quarter the pieces, and then cut it into 2-inch pieces.

 - Pad Woon Sen noodle stir fry recipe